 We said, “If you're familiar with riding a full suspension mountain bike, it's nothing at all like that.
 Not in the same county.
 But the IsoSpeed system does smooth over the lumps and bumps to an appreciable degree.
 The effect is subtle, but it is noticeable.”

-The problem is, the cheapest Trek Madone 9 Series bike, the 9.2, is priced at £4,800.
-Look away if you're of a squeamish nature....the top model Race Shop Limited will set you back £11,500!
+The problem is, the cheapest Trek Madone 9 Series bike, the 9.0, is priced at £3,200 (and that's a new, less expensive model for 2018).
+Look away if you're of a squeamish nature... .the top model Race Shop Limited will set you back £11,500.

 Lapierre incorporates an elastomer into the top tube of its Pulsium endurance bike that’s designed to improve comfort.

 The elastomer comes in the form of a ring in the lower of the two joints between the top tube and the seat tube.
 Lapierre says that it acts as a shock absorber to dampen vibration from the road.
 The frame’s carbon-fibre layup is also designed to absorb shocks and vibration.

 Lapierre says that the curved top tube flexes more easily than a straight one while the curved and narrow seatstays act like leaf springs for better impact and vibration absorption at the back end.

 “It does actually smooth out the bumps on washboard surfaces and broken tarmac with very little in the way of spongy rebound when it's not wanted,” said our reviewer Stu Kerton.
 “The upper section of top tube works like a brace especially for the lateral forces from pedalling and cornering.
 A few times you put the hammer down and it feels a little soft but that's few and far between.”